rupweb/jinda/README.md

 certain requirements I want to achieve and everything seems to do everything, but in a too complicated or a too commercial way.

+Hazelcast was simplest and easiest at just a few jars, and it meets some of my requirements.
-Hazelcast was simplest and easiest.
-Gigaspaces community download was 144 Mb, what????
+The gigaspaces community download was 144 Mb, what????

 To me it seems like everything is reinventing UNIX, particularly filters and forks, although in a more distributed fashion.
 Both processes and data are distributed.